Graduate Certificate in University Leadership and Management (GCULM)

-Participants complete 4 subjects over 2 years.
-They'll cover contemporary theoretical and practical approaches to business, and learn the key communication skills needed to lead change in uncertain and dynamic university environments.
+Participants complete 4 subjects over 2 years studying as part of a supervised and supported cohort with other staff members.
+You will cover contemporary theoretical and practical approaches to business, and learn the key communication skills needed to lead change in uncertain and dynamic university environments.

 ULM502 - Leadership perspectives and processes